-There was no change in the Company's internal control over financial reporting that occurred during the Company's most recently completed fiscal quarter that has materially affected, or is reasonably likely to materially affect, the Company's internal control over financial reporting.
+There was no change in our internal control over financial reporting that occurred during our most recently completed fiscal quarter that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

-The Company is in the process of implementing a new enterprise-wide business system for our Distribution segment.
-In order to minimize disruptions to our ongoing operations we have developed a project plan that takes a phased approach to implementation and includes appropriate contingencies.
+We are in the process of implementing a new enterprise-wide business system for our Distribution segment.
+In order to minimize disruptions to our ongoing operations we have developed a project plan that takes a phased approach to implementation and includes appropriate contingency plans.
 The implementation of the new ERP system will likely affect the processes that constitute our internal control over financial reporting for the Distribution segment and any changes to such controls will require testing for effectiveness.